austin-j-taylor/Invested/README.md

 	- Added option to disable rendering of blue lines for lower-end computers
 	- Blue lines are now a bit less intensive to calculate
 - Increased default Allomantic Constant

-Version 1.1.0

-- Added Glossary
-- Added several new Interface options
-- Added settings for disabling gravity and air resistance on the player
-- Anchored Push Boosts are now estimated when targeting a metal but not actively pushing on it
-	- Effectively, the forces displayed in the HUD assume that a target is perfectly anchored until you push on it.
-- Added option to force the ANF to be equal for the Allomancer and target.
-	- Whichever target or Allomancer is most anchored determines the ANF on both the target and Allomancer.
-- Improved visual effect on text color of force labels in the HUD while pushing
-- Changed target force labels to only show the two highest significant figures
-- Increased friction acting on player when grounded and not trying to move
-- Increased angle of throwing coins when airborne with mouse & keyboard control scheme
-- Somewhat fixed bug where coins would occasionally fall through the ground when pushing on them out of a jump